OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Goals/Dungeon Rush 1/Reasoning.md

-Dungeon Rush is design to compel by instructing the player to press the buttons correctly.
-^compelling

 The core-mechanics are only relevant during an [[Encounter]] in order to let the game give a breather between them and to control their order.
 ^pipelline